The Secret Speech (novel): Synopsis

 In the three years since the events of Child 44, Leo Demidov has established the Homicide Division within the KGB, which he uses to investigate what he calls "real crimes".
 While investigating the apparent murder of Suren Moskvin, a Ministry for State Security (MGB) officer, Leo is approached by Nikolai, his former superior officer in the MGB.
 Nikolai claims that he is being harassed by someone who sends him photographs of people he arrested.
 Leo, however, is distracted by troubles with his adoptive daughter Zoya—who does not accept him as her father—and writes Nikolai's claims off as the ramblings of a drunkard.
 When Khrushchev's speech, On the Cult of Personality and Its Consequences in which Khrushchev denounces the tactics used by Josef Stalin, is distributed for the population to read, Nikolai is consumed by his guilt and kills both himself and his family.
-When Leo realises that Moskvin also committed suicide after being sent photographs of people he arrested, he deduces that someone is seeking retribution against the government and its agents for their crimes and that he himself is a target.
+When Leo realises that Moskvin also committed suicide after being sent photographs of people he arrested, he deduces that someone is seeking retribution against the government and its agents for their crimes and that he is a target.

 The person responsible is Anisya, the wife of a priest whom Leo arrested after infiltrating the Church seven years previously.
-In the time since being sent to a forced-labour camp, Anisya has risen through the ranks of the vory v zakone to the point where she commands an entire band of criminals.
+In the time since being sent to a Gulag (forced-labour camp) Anisya has risen through the ranks of the vory v zakone to the point where she commands an entire band of criminals.
 Now known as Fraera, she holds a particular grudge against Leo and plans to make him suffer.
 She kidnaps Zoya and forces Leo to free her husband, Lazar.
 With the help of Frol Panin, a senior KGB agent, Leo and his friend Timur Nesterov travel to Kolyma 58—a notorious gulag in the Russian Far East—posing as a criminal and a guard with a plan to break Lazar out of prison and escort him back to Moscow.
-The journey proves difficult and Leo and Timur are separated; when Timur is forced to reveal himself as an agent of the government, he is murdered, whilst Lazar identifies Leo straight away and he is subjected to torture by the other prisoners while he tries to convince Lazar that Anisya sent him to free him.
+The journey proves difficult and Leo and Timur are separated; when Timur is forced to reveal himself as an agent of the government, he is murdered, whilst Lazar identifies Leo straight away and he is subjected to torture by the other prisoners as he tries to convince Lazar that Anisya sent him to free him.
 Leo convinces the half-mad commander of the camp to read Khrushchev's speech to the prisoners; the commander also confesses to several of his own crimes.
 This inspires the prisoners to revolt, overthrowing the guards and taking control of Kolyma 58.
 The prisoners hold a trial of the guards, executing the commander.
 Leo is also subjected to a trial, but is saved by Lazar when Lazar realises he is telling the truth about Anisya.
 Leo and Lazar escape the gulag while the prisoners try to negotiate with government forces in the area.